 The City’s ADU Universal Checklist, homeowner’s title documents, and public records found at SJPermits.org are resources that help determine if a property is eligible for an ADU and provide the information necessary for creating a simple site sketch to show where the ADU could be feasibly located.

-By completing the ADU Universal Checklist, you will begin to understand ADU requirements that apply to your property.
-For example, if your property sits in certain flood zone or a geohazard zone, the ADU must be designed and built to specific standards for such zones.
+By completing the ADU Universal Checklist, homeowners will begin to understand ADU requirements that apply to their property.
+For example, if a property sits in certain flood zone or a geohazard zone, the ADU must be designed and built to specific standards for such zones.
 If clarification is needed, the checklist provides contact information to connect with department staff for more information.

 The checklist also spells out the fire regulations that require a three-foot clearance around the perimeter of the ADU to enable access on all sides in the event of a fire.
 That means the ADU must be at least three feet from a property line or other structure as measured from the outer edge of eaves of the ADU.
 If you must build on a lot line, you may apply for a Fire Variance, and the Fire Department may offer alternative methods to ensure the safety of the ADU, such as building fire-rated walls and installing fire sprinklers.

-After completing property research and the ADU Universal Checklist, the next step is to use this information as the basis for a simple site plan of your property and proposed ADU.
+After a homeowner completes property research and the ADU Universal Checklist, the next step is to use this information as the basis for a simple site plan of their property and proposed ADU.
 This site plan sketch and the completed ADU Universal Checklist can be emailed to a City Planner at [email protected].
 The Planner will review the concept for compliance with ADU zoning rules and provide basic design feedback.
 This is a free service to ADU applicants.